Skip to main content

 EU AI Act General-Purpose AI (GPAI) Requirements: What Model Providers Need to Know

-The EU AI Act introduces an entirely new regulatory category that did not exist in earlier drafts of the legislation: General-Purpose AI (GPAI) models.
-This category captures the large foundation models and multi-purpose AI systems that have transformed the technology landscape since 2022.
-If your organization develops, fine-tunes, or distributes a GPAI model, you are subject to a distinct set of obligations that carry significant compliance and operational implications.
+The EU AI Act invented a regulatory category that earlier drafts of the legislation did not even have a word for: General-Purpose AI (GPAI) models.
+This is the bucket that holds the big foundation models and the multi-purpose systems that rewired the entire technology industry from 2022 onward.
+If your organisation builds, fine-tunes, or distributes one of these models, you are now carrying a distinct set of obligations.
+They are not minor, and they touch both your compliance posture and your day-to-day engineering.

 What Qualifies as a General-Purpose AI Model?